 Once he (Rabbi Boruch of Mezibozh) was surprised by Rabbi Moshe of Ludmir while he was quarreling with his wife.
 “Do not worry,” he told the visitor.
 “It is just like the Almighty disagreeing with the Shechina, His Divine Presence – it is all for the sake of Tikkun, it is all meant to correct creation and shorten exile.”

-If you are interested in learning more about how to have a healthy marriage that follows biblical marriage tenets, contact Rabbi Slatkin at 443-570-7598.
+If you are interested in learning more about how to have a healthy marriage that follows biblical marriage tenets, contact Rabbi Slatkin about his 2 Day Marriage Restoration Retreat.
 Rabbi Slatkin also realizes that every couple is different and does not mix religion in marriage counseling sessions unless requested by the client.